Antimicrobial Stewardship Program

 What We Do

 As much as 50 percent of all antibiotic prescriptions are considered “inappropriate.”
 Experts consider antibiotics to be “inappropriate” when they are prescribed for non-bacterial infections, the spectrum of coverage is overly broad and potentially toxic, the dose is inaccurate for the host, or the intended duration is too long.
-“Inappropriateness” contributes directly to medication side effects, interactions, kidney and liver dysfunction, Clostridium difficile infections (CDI), and the emergence of multi-drug resistant pathogens.
+“Inappropriateness” contributes directly to medication side effects, interactions, kidney and liver dysfunction, Clostridioides difficile infections (CDI), and the emergence of multi-drug resistant pathogens.
 As early as 1945, Sir Alexander Fleming, the pioneer of the antibiotic era, warned that the overuse of antibiotics “clearly drives the evolution of resistance.”

 In 2014 President Obama introduced multi-drug resistance as a national security issue and recognized antimicrobial stewardship as the first line of defense.
 In 2016, the Centers for Medicare and Medicaid Services and the Joint Commission joined the narrative by emphasizing the need for stewardship across the healthcare continuum (inpatient and ambulatory sites).
 Mainstream recognition of the scope of antibiotic resistance allows us to implement meaningful solutions.
 CDC’s “Core Elements of Hospital Antibiotic Stewardship Programs” provide a framework for successful ASP development.
 These include: